 There are some of these headphones that require that they work with a manufacturer-supplied transmitter that connects to the audio source.
 It may allow for special functions like headphone surround-sound or as a cost-saving measure for very cheap setups.
 These are more applicable if you intend to use them with a regular TV or music system rather than a computer or mobile device.

 On the other hand, most of these headphones and headsets work using Bluetooth standards.
-This is in order for them to work with your mobile phone as a hands-free communication device.
-But they can work with Windows 7 and MacOS X Snow Leopard computers for communications or entertainment; or they can work with a Bluetooth transmitter for a wireless link to existing audio equipment.
-As far as traditional desktop computers go, you may need to use a Bluetooth dongle to bring this wireless functionality to these computers.
+This is in order for them to work with your mobile phone as a hands-free communication device and for entertainment in the case of smartphones.
+But they can work with regular computers running Windows 7 or MacOS X Snow Leopard and newer versions of these operating systems for communications or entertainment.
+Or they can work with a Bluetooth transmitter like the AirFly for a wireless link to existing audio equipment.
+As far as traditional desktop computers that don’t have integrated Bluetooth go, you may need to use a Bluetooth dongle to bring this wireless functionality to these computers.

 If you do buy Bluetooth headphones, make sure that they comply to Headset Profile, Hands-Free Profile for headsets that have a microphone; and, in the case of those that have stereo headphones, A2DP audio profile.
 If the headphones or headset implements a form of media control, they should implement it to the AVRCP profile.